Bhutan

 Cards accepted at upscale hotels only

 Credit and debit cards (Visa, Mastercard) are accepted at some upscale hotels and a few shops in Thimphu and Paro.
 Outside these towns, expect to pay in cash.
-Your tour operator handles most costs (accommodation, meals, transport, guide) through the prepaid daily rate, so personal spending needs are modest.
+Since 2022 there is no mandatory all-inclusive package — you pay for accommodation, meals, transport and your guide yourself (the SDF is separate), so budget more day-to-day spending than the old prepaid-package model required.

 Cash is king outside Thimphu